Nutrition and PCOS

 What Is PCOS?

-Some common symptoms of PCOS include excess facial and body hair, difficulty falling pregnant due to menstrual irregularities and an increased difficulty in maintaining a healthy weight.
+Some common symptoms of PCOS include excess facial and body hair, difficulty falling pregnant due to menstrual irregularities and increased difficulty in maintaining a healthy weight.
 Insulin resistance is also common in PCOS, and the risk of developing some chronic health conditions such as Type 2 Diabetes is also higher.

 Nutrition & PCOS